openvinotoolkit/openvino/docs/IE_PLUGIN_DG/InferRequest.md

 # Synchronous Inference Request {#openvino_docs_ov_plugin_dg_infer_request}

 `InferRequest` class functionality:
-- Allocate input and output blobs needed for a backend-dependent network inference.
+- Allocate input and output tensors needed for a backend-dependent network inference.
 - Define functions for inference process stages (for example, `preprocess`, `upload`, `infer`, `download`, `postprocess`).
 These functions can later be used to define an execution pipeline during [Asynchronous Inference Request](@ref openvino_docs_ie_plugin_dg_async_infer_request) implementation.
 - Call inference stages one by one synchronously.